 Jesus modeled this kind of lifestyle all throughout the Gospels.
 He invited all kinds of people, from all walks of life, to do life with Him.
 Jesus’ invitation to ‘belong’ was a catalyst to ‘believe.’
 Shoreline Community Groups open the door for healthy, real relationships.

-If you love basketball and interested in getting together and shooting some hoops, this group is for you!
+If you love basketball and are interested in getting together and shooting some hoops, this group is for you!

 Join us every Sunday afternoon from 3:00 pm – 5:00 pm for a competitive game at the Trinity High School Gym.
 For ages 18 and up.